HamadMulti/taskHorizon/frontend/README.md

 ## Introduction

 TaskHorizon frontend is a web-based task management interface built using **React/Vite** with **Redux** for state management.
 It provides an intuitive and dynamic user interface for managing tasks, projects, and users.
 The frontend seamlessly interacts with the backend API to ensure smooth task tracking and project collaboration.
+All calls to the backend API are handled through **Axios** as an intermediate service.

+Designed for teams and individuals, TaskHorizon streamlines project management by offering real-time updates, a responsive UI, and seamless authentication.
+It supports role-based access control, ensuring that different users have appropriate permissions for managing tasks and projects.
+The frontend integrates closely with the backend to provide a secure and efficient task-tracking experience.
+Whether you are an admin creating projects or a team member viewing assigned tasks, TaskHorizon provides a structured and user-friendly interface to enhance productivity.

 ## Features

 - **User Authentication & Role-Based Access**
   - JWT-based authentication
   - Role management for **Admins, Team Leads, and Users**
+  - Admins and Team Leads can add new users
 - **Task & Project Management**
-  - Create, update, delete, and assign tasks
+  - Admins and Team Leads can create, update, delete, and assign tasks
+  - Admins and Team Leads can create and manage projects
-  - Organize tasks within projects
+  - Users can only view assigned tasks and projects
   - Real-time status updates
 - **UI & Performance Enhancements**
   - Responsive design with Tailwind CSS